ediying/blitzclock-micro/README.md

    ```sh
    http://YOUR-IP-ADDRESS/display
    ```
-8. Set your scrren update rate to MANUAL
+8. Set your screen update rate to MANUAL

 9. Go back to your ssh terminal window and open the Cron-Deamon
    ```sh